Peterhouse Boat Club: Club Colours and Kit

 The first reference to the club's colour of blue comes in a minute from 21 March 1838, but the colour may have been settled upon earlier.

 Peterhouse rows with royal blue blades with two vertical white stripes.

 The club has different ties and blazers for its various crews.
 The tie for the first boat features a royal blue background, with a repeating pattern of three stripes, the middle one thinner than the outer ones.
 The blazer for first May colours is described as being a "blue blazer edged with 3/4-inch white silk ribbon and mitre and cross keys in silver on pocket".
 Blazer buttons have had two designs, the earlier one with a design of "St Peter's Boat Club" in a ribbon, around crossed keys, and a second one, used after the club was renamed in 1873 with a design of "Pet.
 Coll.
 Cam" below a shield with "BC" and crossed keys.

-Famous Members
+Notable members

 A short list of famous members: